Location: |

 11-APR-1987 | cave renovated, electric light installed, cave reopened. |

 The Grottes de Nichet (Caves of Nichet) actually does not deserve the plural, there is only one cave.
-This is a very old cave, opened to the public in 1895, according to Meyrac: Géographie illustrée des Ardennes.
+This is a very old show cave, opened to the public in 1895, according to Albert Meyrac: Géographie illustrée des Ardennes.
 At this time each chamber was called a grotte, and a cave with more than one chamber was called Grottes.

 This cave is located in the Givetian limestones of the Ardennes, actually from the geologic view it is a Belgian cave.
 However, there is a corridor of France protruding from the region Champagne, surrounded by Belgium, with this cave at the tip.
 This makes this cave quite unique, it is the only show cave in the northeast of France.